Salt-Free Water Conditioning in El Cajon, CA.

 - You are health-conscious about sodium intake and do not want it added to your water

-What do El Cajon homeowners ask about salt-free conditioning?
+What do El Cajon homeowners ask about salt-free water conditioning?

-What does salt-free conditioning cost in El Cajon?
+How much does a salt-free water conditioner cost in El Cajon, CA?

 Salt-free conditioning systems vary based on home size and flow requirements.
 Exact pricing after your free in-home water test.
 Financing is available.
-We give you an exact written price after the free in-home water test, with no mileage upcharge for El Cajon and financing available.
-No pressure, no surprise line items.
+The pro who comes out prices the work after the free in-home water test, so you see the number before anything is scheduled.
+The test itself is free anywhere in El Cajon.

 El Cajon runs the hottest inland temperatures in central East County with afternoon highs routinely 100-110°F from June through September.
-Municipal water here is among the hardest in the county.
+Municipal water here is hard.
 Scale buildup in water heaters is accelerated by both the hardness and the heat cycling, shortening appliance life faster here than in almost any other part of the region.
 El Cajon households deal with serious scale from 20-to-28 gpg water, and a salt-free PF1025 TAC system is often the most practical solution because it stops that scale from forming without adding sodium to already-hard water, without requiring regular salt bag purchases, and without discharging brine.

 Does salt-free conditioning actually work on San Diego hard water?